 Course descriptions are available in the Academic Catalog.

-88% of recent graduates of MUIH’s M.S.
-Herbal Medicine program were employed or self-employed within one year of graduation.
+88% of recent graduates of MUIH’s herbal medicine master’s degree programs were employed or self-employed within one year of graduation.
 Graduates of MUIH’s herbal medicine programs are employed in a variety of settings including private practice; integrative group practices; herbal shops and dispensaries; wellness centers; community, non-profit, and outreach organizations; herbal and botanical gardens; herbal product research, development, and manufacturing companies; agricultural companies and agencies; colleges and universities.
 Many graduates chose to have a portfolio career in which they have multiple positions and employers within one or more profession, rather than one full-time job.
 A portfolio career provides such individuals with variety in their work life and the opportunity to develop a wide and varied professional network.

 The increasing impact of the relative degrees of wellness and disease on public health, society, communities, organizations, and economies has led to a need for well-educated professionals in the field of health promotion.
 The health-improving and cost-saving impact that these professionals can have will be increasingly important in the changing world of public health, healthcare, and workplaces.
 The U.S. Department of Labor projects a much faster than average growth rate (11%) for health educators for the period 2018-2028.
 View more about career opportunities.